kvncampos/nautobot_mcp/README.md

 ### Integration with VS Code Copilot

-Add to your VS Code settings to use with GitHub Copilot:
+Add to your VS Code MCP settings to use with GitHub Copilot:
+1. VS Code: Command Palete:
+2. '>MCP: Open User Configuration'

 ```json
 {